dain20000222/Author_verification/README.md

 - **Research Paper**: This implementation is inspired by the findings in [Deep learning based authorship identification](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2760185.pdf) by Chen Qian et. al and
  [Siamese BERT for Authorship Verification](http://ceur-ws.org/Vol-2936/paper-193.pdf) by Jacob Tyo et al. These paper detail the use of Siamese network structures with GRU and BERT for effective authorship verification.

 ## Model Links
 Our trained models are stored on cloud platforms to ensure easy accessibility and reproducibility.
+All files used in this coursework can be found at [NLU Courswork Drive](https://drive.google.com/drive/folders/1ftMmPac1U5CRPaPnI1JeFb1Tkt4_6Gs1?usp=drive_link)
 You can download and use the models from the following link:
 - [GRU Authorship Verification Model](https://drive.google.com/file/d/1zEJXRFZe2_wmbCekr_Vvbf-5jsZ5GOwB/view?usp=drive_link)
 - [BERT Authorship Verification Model](https://drive.google.com/file/d/1oRUNyWGEJNvp8yqb3xJxOA_5edK1Kyan/view?usp=drive_link)